apache/arrow/docs/source/format/Intro.rst

-This layout is an alternative for the variable length binary layout and is adapted from TU Munich's `UmbraDB`_ and is similar to the string layout used in `DuckDB`_ and `Velox`_ (and sometimes also called "German style strings").
+This layout is an alternative for the variable length binary layout and is adapted from TU Munich's `UmbraDB`_ and is similar to the string layout used in `DuckDB`_ and `Velox`_ (and sometimes also called "German strings").

-The main differences to the classical binary and string layout is the views buffer.
+The main difference to the classical binary and string layout is the views buffer.
-It includes the length of the string, and then either contains the characters inline (for small strings) or only the first 4 bytes of the string and an offset into one of potentially several data buffers.
-Because it uses an offset and length to refer to the data buffer, the bytes of all elements do not need to be stored together consecutively in one buffer, and thus it supports the bytes to be written out of order.
+It includes the length of the string, and then either its characters appearing inline (for small strings) or only the first 4 bytes of the string and an offset into one of the potentially several data buffers.
+Because it uses an offset and length to refer to the data buffer, the bytes of all elements do not need to be stored consecutively in a single buffer.
+This enables out of order writing of variable length elements into the array.

 These properties are important for efficient string processing.
 The prefix enables a profitable fast path for string comparisons, which are frequently determined within the first four bytes.
-Selecting elements is a simple "take" operation on the fixed-width views buffer and does not need to rewrite the values buffers.
+Selecting elements is a simple "gather" operation on the fixed-width views buffer and does not need to rewrite the values buffers.